By Heather Rhoades

 You can also try planting red pepper seeds that have shorter seasons.
 There are a few varieties that have seasons as short as 65-70 days.

 All peppers plants, not just a red pepper plant, like soil to be warm.
-Growing red bell peppers in soil that is about 65 – 75 degrees is optimal.
+Growing red bell peppers in soil that is about 65 – 75 degrees F. is optimal.
 In the spring, try using clear plastic to heat the soil up before you plant your red pepper plant outside.
 Once the soil reaches the optimal temperature, add mulch to keep the temperature of the soil from heating up too much in hot weather.

 Water regularly.
 Watering your plants is very important.
 Inconsistent watering can damage the health and the ability of a red pepper plant to produce and ripen fruit.
 When you are growing red bell peppers, make sure that the ground stays moist all the time.